-Everything about Chateau Durfort Vivens Margaux Second Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Durfort Vivens Margaux Second Growth with wine tasting notes and wine-with-food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Durfort Vivens History, Overview

-Chateau Durfort Vivens, like many Bordeaux wine producers is named after a previous owner.
-In this case, it was the Durfort de Duras, a well connected family from South West France.
-Several hundred years later, in 1824, Chateau Durfort took the second part of their name from the owner at the time, the Viscount of Vivens and became Chateau Durfort Vivens.
+Chateau Durfort Vivens, like many Bordeaux wine producers, is named after a previous owner.
+In this case, it was the Durfort de Duras, a well-connected family from southwest France.
+Several hundred years later, in 1824, Chateau Durfort took the second part of its name from the owner at the time, the Viscount of Vivens, and became Chateau Durfort Vivens.

 In those days, the wines of Chateau Durfort Vivens were popular.
 In fact, the 1844 vintage was priced higher than every other Bordeaux wine in the appellation, except for Chateau Margaux of course.

-Thomas Jefferson, the American ambassador to France and the future president of the United States, was a Bordeaux wine connoisseur and ranked it directly after Chateau Lafite Rothschild, Chateau Latour and Chateau Margaux in his fascinating travel diaries.
-To show the tasting acumen of Thomas Jefferson, the 1855 classification ranked Durfort Vivens as a Second Growth.
-Not exactly just behind Lafite Rothschild, but not that far from that ranking either.
+Thomas Jefferson, the American ambassador to France and the future president of the United States, was a Bordeaux wine connoisseur and ranked it directly after Chateau Lafite Rothschild, Chateau Latour, and Chateau Margaux in his fascinating travel diaries.

 Chateau Durfort Vivens Vineyards, Terroir, Grapes, Winemaking

-The 55 hectare Margaux vineyard of Durfort Vivens in Margaux has a terroir of gravel, clay and sand soil.
-The vines are planted to 70% Cabernet Sauvignon, 24% Merlot and 6% Cabernet Franc with a vine density that varies from 6,600 to 7,700 vines per hectare.
+The terroir is gravel, clay, and sandy soil.
+The vines are planted to a density that varies from 6,600 to 8,300 vines per hectare.
 The higher levels of vine density are for the newer plantings.
+Their vines are old with an average age of 50 years.
+All the work in the vineyards is 100% biodynamic.

-Serving and Decanting Chateau Durfort Vivens, with Wine, Food, Pairing Tips
+Serving Chateau Durfort Vivens, with Wine, Food, Pairing Tips

 Château Durfort-Vivens Wine Tasting Notes